 Tips for Financial Planning

 - While Boston Common Asset Management's minimums may be too high for some investors, there are plenty of advisor firms with more attainable account minimums.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If your primary financial goal is a secure retirement, then a good first step is determining how much money you need to put away.
 Use our retirement calculator to see if you're on pace to retire when you want (and how much more you need to save).